Ehanlion/mist_obsidian/1. Quests/Mist Side Quests.md

 	- Gideon will offer them a chance to read the book, despite it being deeply personal
 	- He will also just offer them gold as thanks, the party can choose.
 	- If they read the book, just ad lib about something secret-y and spooky from their current party mission
+### Quick Running
+1. Use the *Traps and Tactics* section for in-yard ambushes
+2. Use the *Sahuaguin Hideout* section for entering the hideout
+3. Use *Double Dealing* to add [[The Followers of Alsolace]] into the mix
+4. Reference *Creatures to Use* for combat stat blocks
+5. Gideon's Book of Mysteries is in *Sahuaguin Hideout*

+**Item Locations:**
+1. Gideon's book is in the Sahuagin's lair.
+They collect things that could help others find them.

+Start by letting the group explore the Salvage Yards.
+Seed the idea that they see Sahuaguin hiding and dashing around.
+Make the traps well telegraphed to high perception creatures.
+Seed the idea that they see some of [[The Followers of Alsolace]] sneaking into the Yards Work from here, building to an encounter.
 ### Description
 > [!NOTE] Quest Hook
 > A sinister threat has emerged within the Gullhook Salvage Yards.
 Townsfolk have reported sightings of strange, fish-like individuals lurking among the wreckage of old ships.
 These mysterious intruders have been causing unease and fear, and their intentions remain unknown.